Tradeoffs between energy efficiency and mechanical response in fluid flow networks: Introduction

 Here, we investigate the effects of vessel compliance on the material flow in transport networks with time-dependent boundary conditions.
-In Sec.~\ref{sec:singlevessel} we obtain a set of dynamic equations for the pressure and flow within a vessel by linearizing the Navier-Stokes equations for flow within an elastic, cylindrical tube \cite{barnard1966theory,sherwin2003one,alastruey2012physical,cousins2013new}.
-The resulting equations are a special form of the telegrapher's equations \cite{masoliver1994telegrapher}, from which we construct networks with well defined boundary conditions.
-We find that while increasing the compliance of the vessels within a network does decrease the rate of energy dissipation, it also has the consequence of increasing the amount of time required for the system to adapt to changes in the boundary conditions, such as a change in the heart rate of a vascular system.
+In Sec. \ref{sec:scalings} we utilize a linear flow model developed previously \cite{fancher2022mechanical} to derive the rate of energy dissipation within a transport vessel under periodic flow conditions.
+We find that while increasing the compliance of the vessels within a network does decrease the rate of energy dissipation whenever pulsatility is present, it also has the consequence of increasing the amount of time required for the system to adapt to changes in the boundary conditions, such as a change in the heart rate of a vascular system.
 These effects follow a simple power law relation for vessel sizes above a critical, compliance dependent value.
-We show that this result holds for single vessels, for which the equations can be solved analytically, as well as large networks, for which we use numerical integration in Sec.~\ref{sec:networks}.
-Finally, we obtain a generalized method for approximating the time scale over which the flow and pressure will adapt to a given set of changes in the boundary conditions of a network.
-Our work highlights the importance of the response time, the time for the network to adapt to the new pump flow conditions, as an important design consideration for networks composed of elastic vessels.
+We show that this result holds for single vessels, for which the equations can be solved analytically, as well as whole networks of the form depicted in Fig. \ref{diagrams}B, for which we use numerical integration.
+In Sec. \ref{sec:app} we apply our methodology to a model of the entire human vasculature adapted from \cite{mynard2015one} and show that global multiplicative changes to vessel compliance induce the exact same scaling behavior between dissipation and response time.
+Our work highlights the importance of this response time, the time for the network to adapt to the new pump flow conditions, as an important design consideration for networks composed of elastic vessels.